codatory/RapidAutoPrint/README.md

 # Usage
 Currently the program supports no configuration, so you will need to create a folder c:\printme.
 Any PDF file placed into that file will be printed to the system's default printer and then deleted.

+# Downloading
+Pre-compiled binaries are available on the [releases page](https://github.com/codatory/RapidAutoPrint/releases).

 # Contributing
 Pull requests and Issues welcome!